 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated reinstatement cost for insurance purposes.

 Matters for a solicitor or licensed conveyancer

-The internal layout of the property appears to have been altered and it is assumed that all necessary consents and permissions are in place.
+The internal layout of the property is unlikely to be original and we assume all necessary consents and permissions are in place for alterations.